okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 * If you're using the Okta Sign-In Widget for Profile Enrollment, only the `errorSummary` messages of the `errorCauses` objects that your external service returns appear as inline errors, given the following:

    * You don't customize the error handling behavior of the Widget.
    * The attributes are in the correct location of the `errorCauses` object.
+See the [sample JSON payload of the request](#sample-json-payload-of-request).

 * If you don't return a value for the `errorCauses` object, and deny the user's registration attempt through the `commands` object in your response to Okta, the following generic message appears to the end user (with no inline error messages):</br>
       `We found some errors.
 Please review the form and make corrections.`